carrtealexander/Challenge1/README.md

 ## Description

-Marketing Agency Horiseon requested existing site to more accesible for it's users.
+Marketing Agency Horiseon requested the existing site to be more accessible for its users.
- The existing code was given attributes to give a better unstanding of the code in general.
+The existing code upon review will need to be edited slightly for accessibility purposes.
+The metadata and image tags will need to be updated.
+Comments will be added for organization purposes.

 ## Installation

-Comparison of Horiseon's website and index.html/stlle.css code.
+Comparison of Horiseon's website and index.html/stlle.css code to figure out what exactly needed to be done.
+Metadata was added for the title of the webpage.
-Added features for accesiabilty such as: <!--Nav-->, /*header nav bar stylying*/ etc.
+Added features for accessibility such as alt for images.
-Provided logical structure for simplex viewing such as: changing divs into sections
+Added comments such as <!--Nav-->, and /*header nav bar styling*/ etc. for organization Provided logical structure for simple viewing such as: changing divs into sections

 ## Usage

-Labled code with varous attributes
+Add a title to metadata created alt for images (image src="" alt="").
+Added comments to HTML and CSS.

 ## Credits